Program

 Regular zazen (Zen meditation) in the Zen Center Düsseldorf and in the Online Zendo:

-The sequence of the evening Zen meditation includes three periods of zazen (sitting meditation) of about 30 minutes, in between kinhin (walking meditation) and at the end a short recitation (“Four Vows”) and three full bows.
-We ask for a donation of 5 euros per participant per evening.
-This amount does not apply to club members.
+The evening meditation includes three 30-minute periods of zazen (sitting meditation), with kinhin (walking meditation) in between and a short recitation („Four Vows“) and three full bows at the end.
+We ask each participant for a donation of 5 euros per evening.
+This amount is waived for members of the association.

-By appointment, we are happy to offer 90 minutes of introduction, or alternatively a short instruction if you already have experience in Zen meditation in a group.
+We are happy to offer you a 90-minute introduction by arrangement, or alternatively a short introduction if you already have experience of meditation in a group.

 Introductions

-When you start to get interested in Zen and meditation, the confusion also starts: “How do I sit properly?”, “My breath stops: what do I do now?”, or: “My thoughts run hot: and now?” …
+When you start to take an interest in Zen and meditation, the confusion begins: „How do I sit properly?“, „My breath is catching: what do I do now?“, or: „My thoughts are running hot: what now?“ ...

-All these questions – and all others – are answered by our instructors in small groups with a maximum of 5 participants.
-We clarify misunderstandings, give an overview of history and technology.
-We encourage practice, whether in our community, alone, or elsewhere entirely.
+All these questions - and all others - are answered by our trainers in small groups with a maximum of 5 participants.
+We clarify misunderstandings, give an overview of history and technique.
+We encourage practice, whether in our community, alone or elsewhere.

 Welcome to the beginning!